pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 .. warning::

     * Please be aware that the above commands will use the current python environment.
 If your python packages are older/newer than those installed by the pandas CI, the above commands might fail.
 This is often the case when the ``mypy`` or ``numpy`` versions do not match.
-Please see :ref:`how to setup the python environment <contributing.mamba>` or select a `recently succeeded workflow <https://github.com/pandas-dev/pandas/actions/workflows/code-checks.yml?query=branch%3Amain+is%3Asuccess>`_, select the "Docstring validation, typing, and other manual pre-commit hooks" job, then click on "Set up Conda" and "Environment info" to see which versions the pandas CI installs.
+Please see :ref:`how to setup the python environment <contributing.conda>` or select a `recently succeeded workflow <https://github.com/pandas-dev/pandas/actions/workflows/code-checks.yml?query=branch%3Amain+is%3Asuccess>`_, select the "Docstring validation, typing, and other manual pre-commit hooks" job, then click on "Set up Conda" and "Environment info" to see which versions the pandas CI installs.

 .. _contributing.ci: